Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Botv4/README.md

     }
     ```
 1. [Download the Bot Emulator](https://github.com/Microsoft/BotFramework-Emulator/releases) in preparation to test chat queries with Visual Studio.
 1. You'll need to [download Ngrok](https://ngrok.com/download) for the emulator.
+Ngrok has a free version and you don't need to create an account, just download it.
 If Ngrok is not configured, you'll see a link in your emulator where you can click to configure it.

     <img src="/Assets/configure-ngrok.png">